Kielx/Kielx/README.md

 </a>
 </p>

-- 💡 Well-rounded software developer with skills in several programming languages.
+- 💡 Well-rounded software engineer with skills in several programming languages.
 Passionate about creating a variety of applications, looking at programming as a way to solve problems and new interesting challenges.
 Ready to take on new projects and collaborate on innovative solutions.
 - 👨‍🎓 Final-year CS Student at the Kielce University of Technology.
 - ⚡ Creating applications in JavaScript, TypeScript, C, C++, Python and lately experimenting with C# and .Net.